Early Bird rates until 31.7.26

 Dorset's targeted approach to engage a wider range of communities Sam Harvey, Behaviour Change Team Manager, LiveWell Dorset, and Sarah Arnold, Training and Engagement Manager, LiveWell Dorset.

-Martin Lever, Joint Lead Convenor, SCaH Martin will provide details of how to join the new SCaH Community Smoking Cessation Knowledge Exchange Hub.
-Learn more about our K-Hub that will feature guest speakers, opportunities to share and learn, and provide peer support.
+Martin Lever, Joint Lead Convenor, SCaH Martin shared details about the ScaH Hub that will feature guest speakers, opportunities to share and learn, and provide peer support.

 Q&A